Enterprise Edition Security

 - LDAP/Active Directory - Simul can be configured to query any LDAP server for a list of valid users.
 Simul authenticates using the bind operation and if the specified LDAP/Active Directory server accepts, the user will be considered authenticated.
 In this mode, documents will be restricted to sharing only with users which exist in the database.

 - OAuth - Simul can be configured to communicate with any OAuth 2.0 server.
-This allows Simul to integrate with common single sign-on providers like AuthO, Okta, OneLogin, etc. Simul will redirect any login requests to the OAuth provider, meaning Simul does not directly manage the identities, instead, any valid token issues by the SSO provider will be considered authenticated.
+This allows Simul to integrate with common single sign-on providers like AuthO, Okta, OneLogin, etc. Simul will redirect any login requests to the OAuth provider, meaning Simul does not directly manage the identities, instead, any valid token issued by the SSO provider will be considered authenticated.

 Is data secured in transit?